stovak/SwiftFFMpeg/README.md

 The repository includes a `Build FFmpeg XCFrameworks` GitHub Actions workflow that runs on pushes, pull requests, manual dispatches, and published releases.
 The workflow:

+1. Checks out the FFmpeg 8.0 sources alongside SwiftFFMpeg and points the build plugin at the local checkout to avoid network flakiness when downloading from GitHub during CI
-1. Builds FFmpeg slices on `macos-13` (Intel) and `macos-14` (Apple Silicon) runners via the package plugin
+2. Builds FFmpeg slices on `macos-15` runners for both Intel and Apple Silicon via the package plugin
-2. Packages architecture-specific artifacts and publishes them as workflow artifacts
+3. Packages architecture-specific artifacts and publishes them as workflow artifacts
-3. Merges the slices into universal XCFrameworks with refreshed metadata
+4. Merges the slices into universal XCFrameworks with refreshed metadata
-4. Uploads the universal zips and checksums for later consumption and automatically attaches them to GitHub Releases when triggered by a published release
+5. Uploads the universal zips and checksums for later consumption and automatically attaches them to GitHub Releases when triggered by a published release

+GitHub provides a `GITHUB_TOKEN` to every workflow run, so no additional repository permissions are required for the checkout steps or authenticated source downloads described above.
+Override `FFMPEG_SOURCE_URL` only when your network requires an internal mirror.

 These artifacts serve as the canonical source-of-truth binaries that downstream consumers can reference without rebuilding FFmpeg locally.